Jamal Adams: Detroit Lions

 On December 1, 2024, Adams was signed to the Detroit Lions practice squad.
 Adams would play in two games for the Lions, in which he recorded three tackles.
 He was released on January 1, 2025.

 Las Vegas Raiders

 On July 22, 2025, Adams signed with the Las Vegas Raiders.
 This reunited him with head coach Pete Carroll, who was his head coach during his time at Seattle.
 During training camp, Carroll announced that Adams would be switching positions from safety to linebacker.
+He played in all 17 games with four starts, recording 45 tackles, one sack, and one forced fumble.

+Minnesota Vikings

+On July 28, 2026, Adams signed with the Minnesota Vikings.
+On August 16, it was announced that Adams had suffered a season–ending torn quad tendon after being carted off the field during a preseason game against the New York Giants the day previous.